The College of ACES James Scholar Honors Program has been opening doors of opportunity and windows of insight for its students for over six decades.

 Dr. Jason Emmert

 Jason is a professor in Animal Sciences at the University of Illinois at Urbana-Champaign.
-He spent 11 years at the University of Arkansas as a professor in Poultry Science, before returning to the University of Illinois in 2008 to work in the areas of student recruitment and scholarships in the College of ACES Office of Academic Programs.
-In 2017 Jason joined the Animal Sciences faculty and currently teaches the introductory course taken by all new freshmen in the college (ACES 101), an advanced composition course which enrolls nearly 500 students per year (ANSC 205).
-He also assists with an animal handling course (ANSC 103), and conducts nutrition research with poultry.
+He spent 11 years at the University of Arkansas as a professor in Poultry Science before returning to the University of Illinois in 2008 to work in the areas of student recruitment and scholarships in the College of ACES Office of Academic Programs.
+In 2017, Jason joined the Animal Sciences faculty and currently teaches the introductory course taken by all new freshmen in the college (ACES 101), an advanced composition course that enrolls nearly 500 students per year (ANSC 205).
+He also assists with an animal handling course (ANSC 103) and conducts nutrition research with poultry.

 Questions?